Adrian104/Dungeon-Generator/README.md

 ![](https://github.com/Adrian104/Dungeon-Generator/blob/master/resources/logo.png)
-### Dungeon-Generator is a free BSP-based procedural 2D map generator, written in C++.
+### Dungeon-Generator is a free and open-source BSP-based procedural 2D map generator, written in C++.

 # Features
 * Various settings allow you to precisely customize the appearance of the dungeon.